 10. “O Rock do Rato” (“The Rock of the Rat”)

 If you’re wondering what São Paulo’s samba rock dancing looks like, you can see a bit of it in the above video.
 This song from Franco leans much more towards old-school rock and roll.

+Spotify users can listen to a curated playlist of even more samba rock music.
 Two related styles of music to check out are samba funk and samba hip hop.
-Rock brasileiro (Brazilian rock) is entirely different, being more like international-style rock sung in Portuguese.
+In case you’re wondering, rock brasileiro (Brazilian rock) is entirely different, being more like international-style rock sung in Portuguese.

 After that, there are only some 300 other styles of Brazilian music to take on, but those are topics for another day.

-Mose Hayward’s erstwhile commentary includes the 9 reasons that Portuguese is the best language for music—lexically, geographically, and phonetically.
+Mose Hayward’s erstwhile commentary includes the nine reasons that Portuguese is the best language for music—lexically, geographically and phonetically.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Portuguese with real-world videos.